CleverBytes/acl/README.md

 ## Installation guide

-To add ACL to your project simpley add to your projects depedencies
+To add ACL to your project simply add to your projects dependencies